Posts - Bill - HR 4478 TRUST Act of 2025

 house 07/17/2025 - 119th Congress

-We are working to update banking regulations so that smaller insured institutions with assets under $6 billion are reviewed less frequently—at least once every 18 months—to allow more efficient oversight while maintaining safety and soundness.
+We are working to update federal banking regulations so that well-managed institutions with assets under $6 billion are examined less frequently—once every 18 months instead of more often—allowing these banks to operate with greater efficiency while maintaining safety.

 Congress.gov